 One very effective way to protect teeth from decay, as well as to repair minor dental issues, is a dental sealant.
 Put simply, a sealant is an extremely thin layer of protective plastic that is applied directly over the surface of a person’s natural teeth.
 Sealants are used on all ages of dental patients.
 In fact, many dentists recommend them for children’s baby teeth as a means of guarding against tooth decay that can lead to costly restorative dental procedures.
 Although sealants can be applied on any teeth inside a person’s mouth, they are most commonly used on molars that are located in the back of the mouth since they are more prone to decay.

-The process involved in having sealant applied is remarkably fast, simple and virtually painless.
-In fact, sealants can be applied in a single visit to the dentist office.
+The process involved in having a sealant applied is remarkably fast, simple, and virtually painless.
+In fact, sealants can be applied in a single visit to the dentist’s office.